8 Gear Tips: Cold Weather Fishing Clothing

 2. Mid Layers

-Mid-layers are ideal for changing conditions during cold weather fishing trips.
-If the sun comes out in the afternoon and the wind dies, anglers can ditch their Reaper or sweatshirt to cool off.
-If the wind picks up and the temperature drops, anglers can add their Crosswind Puff Jacket or Forge Jacket to warm up.
-For anglers who prefer a hooded or quarter zip style, the Freeport 1/4 Zip or the Coastal Layer collection are the perfect lightweight fleeces designed for layering.
-Mid-layers are versatile, and keeping one in your boat in case of unexpected weather is always a good idea.Â
+Mid-layers are essential for adapting to changing conditions on cold-weather fishing trips.
+When the sun comes out and the wind dies down, anglers can ditch their Reaper or fishing sweatshirt to cool off.
+If the temperature drops, adding the Crosswind Puff Jacket or the Drift Jacket provides instant warmth.
+For those who prefer hooded or quarter-zip options, the Armorloft Sweatshirt and the Coastal Layer collection offer lightweight fleece that’s perfect for layering.
+Versatile and easy to pack, a reliable mid-layer on the boat ensures you’re ready for whatever the weather brings.

 3. Outer Layer & Shells

 The outer layer will make or break your day on the water.
 Outer layers come in three main types: soft shells, waterproof, and insulated.
-The purpose of outer layers is to keep the harsh elements out and protect the layers underneath.Â
+The purpose of outer layers is to keep the harsh elements out and protect the layers underneath.

 - Light Wind and Rain: Soft Shell Outer Layer

 For lighter winds and rains, anglers should wear a softshell as their outer layer.
 Soft shells are breathable and made to move with you.
 Whether you prefer a jacket or a pullover, both protect you from the elements.
 The Reaper Windproof Jacket has three layers of protection and is DWR water-repellent, so it's built to withstand light winds and rain.
-It has ultra-warm hexagon fleece lining to keep the heat locked in, too.
-Additionally, there are adjustable shock cords on the hood and hem, so anglers can tighten or loosen their jacket depending on their fit preference and how many layers they wear.Â
+It also has an ultra-warm hexagon fleece lining to keep the heat locked.
+Additionally, there are adjustable shock cords on the hood and hem, so anglers can tighten or loosen their jacket depending on their fit preference and how many layers they have.

-You need waterproof rain gear as your outer layer if you're an angler heading into heavy winds and rain.
+If you're an angler heading into heavy winds and rain, you need waterproof rain gear as your outer layer.
 Otherwise, water will soak through your outer layers, leaving you cold and uncomfortable.
 The Barricade and its matching bibs create a top-tier rain suit.
-These pieces have a three-layer 20k waterproof fabric and a DWR water-repellent finish.Â
+This suit has a three-layer 20k waterproof fabric and a DWR water-repellent finish.

 Anglers facing the harshest conditions should gear up in Fortress.
 When it comes to staying dry and protected, Fortress over-delivers.
 It’s made from a Toray® 100% nylon membrane that’s 30K waterproof and 7K breathable.
 Built with meticulous attention to detail, it has a double dry cuff system to keep water from seeping up your sleeves and YKK® AquaGuard® zipper chest and hand pockets.
-Paired with the Fortress Bib, this rain suit has anglers covered no matter the conditions.Â
+Paired with the Fortress Bib, this rain suit has anglers covered no matter the conditions.

 - Highest Level of Protection and Warmth: Insulated Outer Layer